roblanf/minion_qc/README.md

 **I just want the script**

-The script is all you need, as long as you'r not interested in the example files.
+The script is all you need, as long as you're not interested in the example files.

 You can just download or copy/paste the raw R script from here: https://raw.githubusercontent.com/roblanf/minion_qc/master/MinionQC.R